txqt/TCommerce/README(EN).md

 # TCommerce EN) | [VI](./README.md)

-- An e-commerce project using ASP.NET Core MVC and ASP.NET Core Web API.
+- An e-commerce project using ASP.NET Core MVC.

 ## Overview
 - This project is a small e-commerce application built to enhance programming skills.